lsst-sqre/sqr-029/index.rst

 .. figure:: /_static/latency.png
    :name: Roundtrip latency for a telemetry message.
+   :target: _static/latency.png

    The roundtrip latency for a telemetry topic measured as the difference between the InfluxDB and Kafka timestamps.

 We characterize the roundtrip latency as the difference between the time when the message was produced and the time when it was written to InfluxDB.

-**The median roundtrip latency for a telemetry topic produced over the duration of the experiment was 183ms with 99% of the messages with latency smaller than 1.34s.** This result is excellent compared to the long latency in making the EFD data available to DM as proposed in the baseline design (see discussion in `DMTN-082 <https://dmtn-082.lsst.io/>`_).
+**The median roundtrip latency for a telemetry topic produced over the duration of the experiment was 183ms with 99% of the messages with latency smaller than 1.34s.**

+This result would allow for quasi-realtime access to the telemetry stream from resources at the LDF.
+This would not be possible with the current baseline design (see discussion in `DMTN-082 <https://dmtn-082.lsst.io/>`_).

-In particular, this result is very encouraging because both Kafka and InfluxDB were deployed in modest hardware, and with default configurations.
+In particular, it is very encouraging because both Kafka and InfluxDB were deployed in modest hardware, and with default configurations.
 There is certainly room for improvement, and many aspects to explore in both Kafa and InfluxDB deployments.

 The InfluxDB throughput
 ^^^^^^^^^^^^^^^^^^^^^^^

 .. figure:: /_static/influxdb.png
    :name: InfluxDB throughput.
+   :target: _static/influxdb.png

    InfluxDB throughput measured as number of points per minute.